A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Conclusions

 \section{Conclusions}

 The 6G of wireless systems is expected to push further the limits to support extreme connectivity, ultra-low latency, massive capacity, enhanced coverage, and green communications for connecting the physical and human worlds.
 By offering the unique characteristics of communicating in the radiative near-field, XL-MIMO is considered one of the promising technologies to support the ambitious goals of 6G.
 In this context, this paper has provided a comprehensive review of XL-MIMO, an integral part of 6G wireless communications.
 Four promising XL-MIMO hardware designs and their characteristics were first introduced.
 Then, we presented various channel modeling schemes for XL-MIMO, which provided essential fundamentals and insights for the research on XL-MIMO.
-Moreover, low-complexity signal processing schemes were comprehensively reviewed and motivated to promote the practical implementation of XL-MIMO.
+Furthermore, a comprehensive review and motivation of signal processing schemes, particularly those with low complexity, were conducted to facilitate the practical implementation of XL-MIMO.
 Last, many XL-MIMO-empowered application scenarios and future directions for XL-MIMO were highlighted.
 Our survey serves as a guideline for primary XL-MIMO research works in future 6G communications from the perspective of hardware design schemes, channel modeling, low-complexity signal processing design, XL-MIMO-empowered application scenarios, and promising future directions.